-The use of ACE inhibitors during the second and third trimesters of pregnancy has been associated with fetal and neonatal injury, including hypotension, neonatal skull hypoplasia, anuria, reversible or irreversible renal failure, and death.
-Oligohydramnios has also been reported, presumably resulting from decreased fetal renal function; oligo-hydramnios in this setting has been associated with fetal limb contractures, craniofacial deformation, and hypoplas-tic lung development.
+The use of ACE inhibitors during the second and the third trimesters of pregnancy has been associated with fetal and neonatal injury, including hypotension, neonatal skull hypoplasia, anuria, reversible or irreversible renal failure, and death.
+Oligohydramnios has also been reported, presumably resulting from decreased fetal renal function; oligohydramnios in this setting has been associated with fetal limb contractures, craniofacial deformation, and hypoplastic lung development.
 Prematurity, intrauterine growth retardation, and patent ductus arteriosus have also been reported, although it is not clear whether these occurrences were due to the ACE inhibitor exposure.

-These adverse effects do not appear to have resulted from intrauterine ACE inhibitor exposure that has bee limited to the first trimester.
+These adverse effects do not appear to have resulted from intrauterine ACE inhibitor exposure that has been limited to the first trimester.
 Mothers whose embryos and fetuses are exposed to ACE inhibitors only during the first trimester should be so informed.
-Nonetheless, when patients become pregnant, physicians should make every effort to discontinue the use of ALTACE as soon as possible.
+Nonetheless, when patients become pregnant, physicians should make every effort to discontinue the use of ramipril as soon as possible.

-Barely (probably less often than once in every thousand pregnancies), no alternative to ACE inhibitors will be found.
-In these rare cases, the mothers should be appriated of the potential hazards to their fetuses, and serial ultra sound examinations should be performed to assess the intraamniotic environment.
+Rarely (probably less often than once in every 1000 pregnancies), no alternative to ACE inhibitors will be found.
+In these rare cases, the mothers should be apprised of the potential hazards to their fetuses, and serial ultrasound examinations should be performed to assess the intra-amniotic environment.

-If oligohydramnios is observed, ALTACE should be discontinued unless it is considered life-saving for the mother.
+If oligohydramnios is observed, ramipril should be discontinued unless it is considered life-saving for the mother.
 Contraction stress testing (CST), a non-stress test (NST), or biophysical profiling (BPP) may be appropriate, depending upon the week of pregnancy.
 Patients and physicians should be aware, however, that oligohydramnios may not appear until after the fetus has sustained irreversible injury.

 Infants with histories of in utero exposure to ACE inhibitors should be closely observed for hypotension, oliguria, and hyperkalemia.
-If oliguria occurs, attention should be directed toward support of blood pressure and rena perfusion.
+If oliguria occurs, attention should be directed toward support of blood pressure and renal perfusion.
 Exchange transfusion or dialysis may be required as means of reversing hypotension and/or substituting for disordered renal function.
-ALTACE which crosses the placenta can be removed from the neonatal circulation by these means, but limited experience has not shown that such removal is central to the treatment of these infants.
-No teratogenic effects of ALTACE were seen in studies of pregnant rats, rabbits, and cynomolgus monkeys.
-On a body surface area basis, the doses used were up to approximately 400 times (in rats and monkeys) and 2 times whose renal function may depend on the activity of the renin-angiotensin-aldosterone system, treatment with angiotensin converting enzyme inhibitors, including ALTACE, may be associated with oliguria and/or progressive azotemia and (rarely) with acute renal failure and/or death.
-In hypertensive patients with unilateral or bilateral renal artery stenosis, increases in blood urea nitrogen and serum creatinine may occur.
-Experience with another angiotensin converting enzyme inhibitor suggests that these increases are usually reversible upon discontinuation of ALTACE and/or diuretic therapy.
-In such patients renal func-tion should be monitored during the first few weeks of therapy.
-Some hypertensive patients with no apparent preexisting renal vascular disease have developed increases in blood urea nitrogen and serum creatinine, usually minor and transient, especially when ALTACE has been given concomitantly with a diuretic.
-This is more likely to occur in patients with pre-existing renal impairment.
-Dosage reduction of ALTACE and/or discontinuation of the diuretic may be required.

-(in rabbits) the recommended human dose PRECAUTIONS
+Ramipril which crosses the placenta can be removed from the neonatal circulation by these means, but limited experience has not shown that such removal is central to the treatment of these infants.

+No teratogenic effects of ramipril were seen in studies of pregnant rats, rabbits, and cynomolgus monkeys.
+On a body surface area basis, the doses used were up to approximately 400 times (in rats and monkeys) and 2 times (in rabbits) the recommended human dose.

+PRECAUTIONS: Impaired Renal Function

-Impaired Renal Function: As a consequence of inhibiting the renin-angiotensin-aldosterone system, changes in renal function may be anticipated in susceptible individuals.
-In patients with severe congestive heart failure
+As a consequence of inhibiting the renin-angiotensin-aldosterone system, changes in renal function may be anticipated in susceptible individuals.
+In patients with severe congestive heart failure whose renal function may depend on the activity of the renin-angiotensin-aldosterone system, treatment with angiotensin converting enzyme inhibitors, including ramipril, may be associated with oliguria and/or progressive azotemia and (rarely) with acute renal failure and/or death.